willh/henry/README.md

 ### Deployment

 Included is a terraform script that will create all of the AWS resources necessary to immediately use this in your Amazon account, from CloudTrail log to SNS topic.
-A variable is prompted at template apply for the target email address.

 Before running the terraform script you'll need to package the lambda file: `zip lambda.zip index.js`

+Two variables are prompted at template apply:
+- `alert_email_address` for the target email address
+- `cloudtrail_s3_bucket_name` for the cloudtrail log bucket name (must be globally unique)

 ### Lambda Configuration